UO-BGMP/deduper-jakevc/README.md

 ### What does it look like?
 The PCR duplicates appear as the same sequences with the same unique molecular indices (UMIs) or inline 'randomer'.
 The sequences can be characterized by alignment to the same chromosome, position, and strand, of the genome.
-Complications that arise from sequencing can make it hard to identify PCR duplicates and remove them programatically.
+Complications that arise from sequencing can make it hard to identify PCR duplicates and remove them programatically such as soft-clipping and low quality base calls.

 ### What tools are available?